Infinite time blow-up for the three dimensional energy critical heat equation in bounded domains: Introduction and statement of the main result

 There have been developments also in the nonlocal generalization of these problems.
 Concerning the fractional heat equation with critical exponent

 Cai, Wang, Wei, Yang \cite{caiwei2022} have recently constructed solutions for both the forward and backward Cauchy problem which are sing-changing tower of bubbles at the origin for $n>6s$, and $s\in (0,1)$.
-For $n \in (4s,6s)$ and $s\in (0,1)$ blow-up in finite time has been proved in \cite{cwz2020}, which is a fractional continuation of the local Type II blow up cases $n=4,s=1$ in \cite{SchweyerTypeII} and $n=5,s=1$ in \cite{type2dmwc5D}.
-Regarding the associated Dirichlet problem, Musso, Sire, Wei, Zheng and Zhou provided in \cite{mswzzFrac} the existence of positive multi-spike infinite-time blow up on bounded smooth domains for $n\in (4s,6s)$ and $s\in (0,1)$.
+For $n \in (4s,6s)$ and $s\in (0,1)$ blow-up in finite time has been proved in \cite{cwz2020}, which is a fractional continuation of the local Type II blow-up cases $n=4,s=1$ in \cite{SchweyerTypeII} and $n=5,s=1$ in \cite{type2dmwc5D}.
+Regarding the associated Dirichlet problem, Musso, Sire, Wei, Zheng and Zhou provided in \cite{mswzzFrac} the existence of positive multi-spike infinite-time blow-up on bounded smooth domains for $n\in (4s,6s)$ and $s\in (0,1)$.